resonatehq/resonate/README.md

 Functions & Promises have emerged as a popular model of computation, elegantly expressing concurrency and coordination.
 Functions represent processes and Promises represent future values.
 Functions & Promises compose, allowing us to build even the largest system uniformly from the smallest building blocks.

 A Durable Promise is an *addressable*, *persistent* promise.
 A Durable Promise as defined by the [Durable Promise API](https://github.com/resonatehq/durable-promise) is a representation of a future value.

+## Install

+Resonate is currently in active development without a formal release cycle.
+We welcome early adopters to experiment with the [latest build](http://resonatehq.io/download) as we work towards our first stable release.
+Your [feedback](https://github.com/resonatehq/resonate/issues/new/choose) is greatly appreciated.

 ## Getting Started